dtcenter/METplus/docs/Users_Guide/glossary.rst

      | *Used by:*  TCGen

    TC_GEN_INIT_INC
-     Specify the value of init_inc in the MET configuration file.
+     Specify the value of 'init_inc' in the MET configuration file.

      | *Used by:*  TCGen

    TC_GEN_INIT_EXC
-     Specify the value of init_exc in the MET configuration file.
+     Specify the value of 'init_exc' in the MET configuration file.

      | *Used by:*  TCGen